taylorscott91/mean-lab/README.md

 * A link to your lab repo.
 * A link to your deployed application (if you have one)
 * The names of your group members

-## Keep In Mind

-KISS (Keep It Simple, Silly), and don't re-invent the wheel!

-You may have noticed by now that many of the apps we make in this class are very similar.
-Some have Artists and Songs, others have Posts and Comments, but they're more-or-less the same concept.

-This isn't a WDI thing: it's a real-life thing!
-A tremendous number of apps follow the same structure.

-If you keep this in mind it greatly simplifies the process of making something.
-You can take any of the walkthroughs and examples provided to you in class and turn them into something that *looks* completely different.
-A Honda and a Porsche are both pretty much the same thing inside.

-The app you make today probably will not be the magnum opus that defines you as a developer for the rest of your life, so don't put that pressure on yourself.
-Be silly, and have fun!